hanapotski/100-days-of-code/log.md

 ### Day 1: June 4, 2017

 **Today's Progress**: Made a personal portfolio website from a bootstrap template.
 Uploaded it on Github and turned it into gh-pages.
 Learned how to edit and compile less file to css.
+Finished HTML5 and CSS at FCC.

 **Thoughts:** Someday I'll make my own portfolio website without using a template.

 **Link to work:**
 1. [HannahZulueta](https://hanapotski.github.io/hannahzulueta/)